13th Demi-Brigade of the Foreign Legion: Second World War

 Starting 13 May 1940, the unit took part in the Norwegian Campaign in the corps commanded by Général Béthouart, fighting in Bjerkvik and Narvik.
 The operation was a success, however, with the invasion of France, the unit was obliged to repatriate to the national territory.
 Losses in Norway were 8 Officers, and 93 Legionnaires including Chef de Bataillon Guéninchault.

 The unit disembarked in Brittany on 4 June to reinforce the proposed national redoubt(réduit Breton).
 On 21 June, the survivors of the demi-brigade embarked for Scotland.
-Those troops which did not hear the Appeal of 18 June (appel du 18) joined other units of the French Scandinavian Expeditionary Corps (Corps expéditionnaire français en Scandinavie) in the region of Trentham.
+Those troops which did not heed the Appeal of 18 June (appel du 18) joined other units of the French Scandinavian Expeditionary Corps (Corps expéditionnaire français en Scandinavie) in the region of Trentham.

 Adhering to this appeal, recently promoted captain Pierre Kœnig adjoint (assistant) of lieutenant-colonel Raoul Magrin-Vernerey, convinced the latter to head to London, where they met Général De Gaulle.
 Magrin-Vernerey met with Général Antoine Béthouart, chief 1st Chasseurs Division of the French Scandinavian Expeditionary Corps (Corps expéditionnaire français en Scandinavie), who allowed him to meet the men at the garrisoned camp on the night of 30 June.
 Out of the 1,619 Legionnaires present on 28 June 1940, a little less than 900 rallied to Free France (France libre), the others joined Morocco under the command of Général Béthouard.
 Joining later the camp, where were regrouped the garrisoned Free French Forces, the 13e DBLE participated to the 14 July parade in London.

 The units of the Free French Forces took temporarily, between 1 July 1940 and 2 November 1940, the designation of 14th Demi-Brigade of the Foreign Legion 14e DBLE, while composed of the following: